 - 1-1s for Feedback & Development and Performance Reviews.
 1-1s are the most important tool when it comes to mentoring and developing your team.
-In a 1-1, you can find out what motivates your report, what are their goals and how they can progress towards their goals.
-Also giving feedback on performance and point to areas of improvement are ways of developing a team member.
+In a 1-1, you can find out what motivates your report, what their goals are, and how they can progress towards their goals.
+Also, giving feedback on performance and pointing to areas of improvement are ways of developing a team member.
 In my post about the 1-1 toolkit, you can find further details about those meetings.

 - Delegation.
 We already talked about delegation in the context of self-management.
 Besides, delegation is a great tool to motivate and develop your reports as it addresses two pillars of motivation: autonomy (they do the work in a self-guided way), mastery (they can practice their skills and learn new ones if you delegate something that you used to do on your own).